Business attraction programs round out your local economic development strategy by providing jobs and needed goods and services.

 If your community needs or wants a particular type of business that it is lacking, check to see if the market has been inefficient in overlooking your neighborhood.
 Of course the truth could be that the business you crave has decided that your town or neighborhood does not meet its criteria.

 When we talk about business attraction, some people are thinking specifically of retail attraction, which is why we provide a separate page for that.
 While implementing your economic development strategy, you may succeed in also meeting local demand for a popular product, which pleases your residents but does not make them wealthier.

-The best business attraction prospects are companies in an industry related to and somehow interdependent with industries also located in your town.
+You will be most successful in business attraction when you target companies that will either fill a gap in meeting the needs of local residents, provide goods or services your existing businesses or industries need to purchase, or complement a growing or pronounced specialty that you have developed.
 Here when we speak of industry, we're simply speaking of an economic sector, not necessarily manufacturing.
 (It's quirky how we professionals know which meaning of industry we intend--either the broad economic sector, or on the other hand, specifically manufacturing.)

 Let's say you have identified a service sector chain whose services are badly needed by your largest employer.
 You leaned about this, of course, when you made your periodic business retention visit to that employer.

 There is one superior way to lure that service sector chain to your location.
 Rather than waiting for the business to find you, and rather than sending out a non-specific information packet featuring that attractive but general brochure for which you overpaid, go see them.

 Talk to a real live person.
 Find out if you are being realistic or not.
 If they tell you their location requirements, and you think you can provide them, set up a step-by-step program of meeting their needs.
 Keep the company informed of how you’re doing.
 If it takes six months, fine.
 Just keep up the communication.
 It's really that simple.
 But it is so uncommon that your attentiveness really will be noticed.